29 DANGER

 Repeating danger.

-A wise man bases his actions on moral laws and uses repetition when teaching and training.
+A wise man bases his actions on moral laws

-If you have this chapter then it means that the danger is not hidden it will be there to be seen.
-You will be alright providing you can deal with it carefully and bravely.
+There are often dangers that occur during your life.
+If you have got this chapter it means the danger is not hidden, it will be there to be seen.
+You will be alright providing that you can deal with it carefully and also bravely.

-It is also important that your behaviour is correct at all times.
+It is also important that your behaviour is correct at all times

 29 LINES